dilluti0n/CMU-15-213-lecture/4-cache-memories.md

 |    HIT   |   MISS   | MISS EVICT |
 </p>

-- replacement policy
+- `replacement policy`
-  - least recently used(LRU)
+  - least recently used(LRU) : replace the least-recently used line when evicted.

+see also [CMU-15213-lab-sol/.../csim.c](https://github.com/dilluti0n/CMU-15213-lab-sol/blob/master/4_CacheLab/cachelab-handout/csim.c) : the cache simulater with least-recently used policy, implemented by quene.

 **Write**
 1. `hit`